ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 }
 ```

-See the [fire event section](../../development-life-cycle/bake-fire-events-and-inquiry/#fire-events) for more details.

 ### New EventListener functions
 For the EventListener we have moved away from the annotation based approach.
 In this version you can add a EventListener function instead.